Unveiling pvDesign 3.0

 3D Layout Model

-With pvDesign 3.0, you can generate a 3D layout document for all designs.
+With RatedPower 3.0, you can generate a 3D layout document for all designs.
 This comes in a downloadable interactive DWG file showing a detailed view of the terrain, mounting structures, and piles in 3D.

 A 3D model helps users to better understand the interaction of the topography with the final layout as well as any peculiarities that will have an impact in the installation of the structures (ravines, holes, etc.).
 The 3D layout modeling saves engineer hours and enables teams to get the needed engineering completed faster.

-And this is not all, RatedPower’s software development team is also working hard on rewriting the code from scratch.
+And this is not all, our software development team is also working hard on rewriting the code from scratch.
 This will allow RatedPower to further develop existing features as well as new ones in a more efficient and rapid manner.
-As a sneak peak of what’s coming, an improved layout algorithm will allow pvDesign to reach a higher fill factor with a lower processing time, users will have more cable customization options (conductor material, insulator, cable cores, etc.) and the possibility of running batch simulations.
+As a sneak peak of what’s coming, an improved layout algorithm will allow RatedPower to reach a higher fill factor with a lower processing time, users will have more cable customization options (conductor material, insulator, cable cores, etc.) and the possibility of running batch simulations.

 Related posts